nii-yamagishilab/AntiDeepfake/README.md

 | XLS-R-2B     | 12.14        | 9.80          | 9.98          | 9.46          | 9.68          | 12.88    | 10.75     | 10.39     | 9.67      | 9.98      |

 # **Attribution and Licenses**
 All AntiDeepfake models were developed by [Yamagishi Lab](https://yamagishilab.jp/) at the National Institute of Informatics (NII), Japan.
-All model weights are the intellectual property of NII and are made available for research and educational purposes under the licenses
+All model weights and code scripts are intellectual property of NII and are made available for research and educational purposes under the licenses
 * **Code** – BSD-3-Clause, see [`LICENSE-CODE`](./LICENSE-CODE).
 * **Model checkpoints** – CC BY-NC-SA 4.0, see [`LICENSE-CHECKPOINT`](./LICENSE-CHECKPOINT).